 Monitor your website’s link authority with a tool like Majestic SEO’s Open Site Explorer.
 This nifty resource will provide several insights.
 These include how many backlinks your website is getting, the authority of the domains you’re receiving them from, when they appeared versus when they are removed, etc.

 For white hat link building, develop relationships with local entities.
 If a directory already contains your local business citation, kindly ask them to include a website link, as well.
 Depending on the cost of sponsored listings on sites like your local Chamber of Commerce, that could be an option, as well.
 Reach out to local websites (neighborhood watch groups, charities, etc.) for other backlink opportunities.

 Optimizing for “Near Me” and Google My Business Listings

-It’s important that Google My Business listings are properly optimized and categorized, as well.
-Over-utilizing the category feature in GMB is frowned upon; pick one or two relevant categories for your business and leave it at that.
+It’s important to properly optimize and categorize Google My Business listings, as well.
+Google My Business frowns upon over-utilizing the category feature.
+Pick one or two relevant categories for your business and leave it at that.
 (Learn more about recent GMB updates here).